AndreyPolyan/de_pet_templates/de-project-2/README.md

 - STG Service: reads data from Kafka, enlarge data from Redis (user/restaurant info), pushes updated messages inro into in Kafka and ito STG layer in DWH

-- STG Service: reads data from Kafka, transform it into DDS Data Vault, pushes updated messages into cdm_topic in Kafka and ito DDS layer in DWH
+- DDS Service: reads data from Kafka, transform it into DDS Data Vault, pushes updated messages into cdm_topic in Kafka and ito DDS layer in DWH

-- CDM: reads daat from Kafka, updates CDM layer (counter datamarts)
+- CDM Service: reads daat from Kafka, updates CDM layer (counter datamarts)

 ![Structure](./img/project.png)